 In 1994, Mexico and the United States subscribed to the Bank's capital of 300,000 shares (\$3 billion) with equal commitments from each country.
 All shares from the original subscription have been unqualified.
 In 2015, the member countries agreed to a General Capital Increase (GCI) of 300,000 shares (\$3 billion), also with equal commitments from each government, bringing the Bank's subscribed capital to \$6 billion.
-Mexico submitted its letter of subscription on May 6, 2016 and the United States did so on September 1, 2016.
+Mexico submitted its letter of subscription on May 6, 2016, and the United States did so on September 1, 2016.

-As of March 31, 2023 and December 31, 2022, Mexico has unqualified 3,100 shares of paid-in capital and 17,566 shares of callable capital from its GCI subscription.
+As of December 31, 2023, Mexico has unqualified 4,100 shares of paid-in capital and 23,233 shares of callable capital from its GCI subscription.
+As of December 31, 2022, Mexico has unqualified 3,100 shares of paid-in capital and 17,566 shares of callable capital from its GCI subscription.

-As of March 31, 2023 and December 31, 2022, the United States has unqualified 22,500 shares of paid-in capital from its GCI subscription.
+As of December 31, 2023 and 2022, the United States has unqualified 22,500 shares of paid-in capital from its GCI subscription.
 Of these shares, 16,500 shares were restricted from commitment, until Mexico unqualifies corresponding payments.
 As such, the restricted shares are recorded as a deferred U.S. capital contribution.
 As of the same dates, the United States has also unqualified 25,500 shares of callable capital from its GCI subscription.